How to Bend Mouldings

 It has been suggested by some that you can heat your mouldings in a microwave.
 Whilst this is possible, it is potentially unsafe if not using correct safety precautions.
 When heated, the resin will produce fumes, so you must wear a respirator and be working in a well ventilated space.

 In addition, your microwave will be thereafter contaminated an therefore not suitable for heating food.
 Please be aware of this.
 The same goes for heating resin in a conventional oven.
+If you have an appliance you can dedicate to heating plastics, and use proper health and safety considerations that is OK.

 And that’s all!
 You now know all about how to bend mouldings.
 I hope you find it useful when you are trying to shape mouldings into curved areas and mirror frame corners etc.